Jurong Lake District, the second biggest business district in Singapore outside the city.

 A new science centre in Singapore is set to open in 2027 in the Jurong Lake District. it will be located next to the Chinese Garden MRT station.

-It aims to be a one-stop destination for visitors to access STEM education and experiences. to achieve this, a new observatory and digital fabrication lab will be built.
+It aims to be a one-stop destination for visitors to access STEM education and experiences.
+To achieve this, a new observatory and digital fabrication lab will be built.

 It will also optimize the use of the surrounding landscape, creating a structure that looks to be floating above the parkland and lake.